The History of Bay to Breakers

 The race began in 1912.
 It was meant to raise the spirits of a city still recovering from the aftermath of the 1906 earthquake and build excitement for the 1915 Panama-Pacific International Exposition.
 Bay to Breakers continued well beyond those original goals, and is now recognized as the longest consecutively run foot race in the world.

 It also held the world record for largest footrace for 24 years.
 The 1986 Bay to Breakers had 110,000 participants.
 That’s more than twice the capacity of Oracle Park!
-This year, more than 50,000 registered runners and 100,000 spectators are expected to be a part of the experience.

 It’s a race for everyone.
 You don’t have to be an Olympic athlete to run in Bay to Breakers (although many have!).
 The race, like San Francisco itself, has always been open to everyone.
 Participants of all ages, abilities and nationalities join in every year.

 It’s a showcase of creativity.
 For Bay to Breakers, it’s not just about when you cross the finish line. t’s also about what you’re wearing when you do.
 Every year, participants try to outdo one another by crafting some truly outrageous costumes.
 You can see some of our favorites from years past in this gallery.

 Watch out for centipedes.
 We don’t mean the kind you might find in your backyard.
 In Bay to Breakers, a centipede is a group of runners competing as a unit.
 The idea first caught on in the late 1970s, and Bay to Breakers is now the official site of the World Centipede Running Championships.